Some people are in this field for fame and/or fortune. I’m not one of them, and I hope that you’re not.

 Fortune: If you’re working for a traditional publisher, it’s possible you’ll have a best-seller and earn lots of money.
 It’s about as likely as winning the lottery.
 Books that sell for $9 – $15 usually earn their authors about 25 cents per copy sold.
 (That’s what I’ve earned and what Jack Canfield mentions in the video, The Secret.)

-You can usually do much better with an independent publisher, but you may have to do more work on the book and on your own PR and distribution.
-Generally, I don’t recommend using a publishing house that wants you to pay them a fee to publish your book.
+You can usually do much better as an independent publisher, but you may have to do more work on the book and on your own PR and distribution.

 If you’re writing stories for book anthologies or for magazines, your writing skills and reputation make the difference between earning at least minimum wage… and earning nothing.
-My favorite book for freelance writers: The Renegade Writer by Linda Formichelli.

 Typical opportunities for writers: